By Punch Correspondent Attie Poirier

 For more about the day, check out some more snapshots below!

-Attie works at a nonprofit in Washington and enjoys giving time back to the dynamic D.C. community that she loves.
-Outside of work and volunteering, she is often found playing or refereeing community sports or enjoying good food and great wine in the company of friends and family.
+As a Punch Correspondent, Attie contributes stories from the local philanthropic, cultural, foodie and and professional scenes.
+She always enjoyed visiting family in the D.C. area while moving around as a kid, and decided to make D.C. her home after graduating from the College of William and Mary in Virginia.
+Attie works as a management consultant at a federal government agency and likes dedicating some free time to giving time back to the dynamic D.C. community that she loves.
+When not working or volunteering, she can often be found playing or refereeing community sports or enjoying good food and great wine in the company of friends and family.
 She is a travel, photography and art enthusiast who loves to learn what makes others tick.
+Follow her on Twitter at @attiep21.